utsmok/utsmok.github.io/content/posts/lens/index.md

 +++
-title="A free scholarly search engine that blows competitors out of the water: The Lens" date=2023-06-09
+title="An awesome free scholarly & patent search engine: The Lens" date=2023-06-09
 [taxonomies]
 categories=["Search tools"]
 tags=["systematic search", "guides", "scholarly database", "patents"]
 +++

-When you're doing a structured literature search chances are you're using one of the main commercial scholarly search engines like [Scopus](www.scopus.com), ["Web of Science"](https://www.webofscience.com/), or if you don't care a lot about reproducability (or don't have access to other search tools), [Google Scholar](https://scholar.google.com/).
-And I musn't forget about [PubMed](https://pubmed.ncbi.nlm.nih.gov/) either, for those doing anything related to healthcare.
+When you're doing a structured literature search chances are you're using one of the main commercial scholarly search engines like [Scopus](www.scopus.com), ["Web of Science"](https://www.webofscience.com/), or [Google Scholar](https://scholar.google.com/).
+These tools are often expensive, and often not intuitive to use.
+Unfortunately, you didn't have much of a choice in the past.

-None of them are perfect: for instance, Scopus & WoS cost quite some money to access in order to keep the profit margins of Elsevier & Clarivate nice and big, which limits their accessibility for those without instutional subscriptions.
-Besides, their interfaces are not exactly the most intuitive or attractive to use, especially when you're new to this world.

-Luckily the last few years a lot of good free alternatives have been popping up.
-Not only open databases containing scholarly works, like [OpenAlex](https://openalex.org/) or [Crossref](https://www.crossref.org/) for instance, but also complete structured search engines, like the large language model based [Semantic Scholar](www.semanticscholar.com), or the one we're talking about in this post today: [The Lens](www.lens.org).
+Recently free and open alternatives have been catching up with these juggernauts.
+Not just databases like [OpenAlex](https://openalex.org/) or [Crossref](https://www.crossref.org/), but also structured search engines like [Semantic Scholar](www.semanticscholar.com) or the topic of this post: [The Lens](www.lens.org).

 <!-- more -->
 # The Lens